Helping Canadians Get Out of Debt

 In 2013, Rahul was appointed by the Mayor of Mississauga to the Mississauga International Partnership Program and to the Mississauga Economic Advisory Board where he currently serves as Chairman.

-Jason Scharfe — Independent Director
+Jason Scharfe — Director of Marble, TPFM and the Phoenix Fund

 Jason Scharfe has over 30 years of insurance broker experience including the role of Managing Director of Marsh Canada Inc., an insurance brokerage company and wholly owned subsidiary of Marsh and McLellan Companies (NYSE:MMC).
 He has worked with Marsh Canada Limited for 23 years.
 Since mid-2009, he has held the position of Pacific Zone Leader of Marsh Canada (Vancouver) and since 2014 he has run the Western region.